 To the best of my ability I would create an environment filled with positive affirmations.

-And anyone who came to visit, I would make sure they did the same.
+I would make sure anyone who came to visit did the same.
 Say hello.
 Tell him about anything you would like, but keep it hopeful.
 Conversational.
 Tell him you are glad to see him.
 Tell him about your job or the football team or about your life.
 But please tell him.
 Tell him that he is deeply missed out there and about the score of his favorite sport game and the tales of your children.
 Let him know most of all how much you care for him.

 Make sure your conversations with others are careful, too.
 Don’t tell another how he looks to you just now.
 Don’t say out loud how frightening it all is.
 Don’t.
 Please don’t.

 Yet, if you have to, it’s okay for you to cry.
-Yes.
-I understand.
+Yes, I understand.
 He won’t like that at all.
-He’d be really uncomfortable hearing the crying.
+He’d be really uncomfortable to hear the crying.
 But he will have to get over it because I can’t help myself, either.
 I know he has heard me cry, too.